MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task6/Readme.md

 print("Los valores finales de theta son:", theta.detach().numpy())

 ```
-For this part I obteined the following results
+The following results were obtained from this stage of the simulation:

 ```Text